A Descriptive and Normative Theory of Human Beliefs in RLHF: Agent-Labeler Disagreements in Human Preference Collection

-\textbf{Quantitative results:} Next, we analyzed the Likert data associated with the preferences of each condition group.
-While some research suggests that ANOVA may be suitable for Likert data, it is still a controversial test to use for this purpose and has been shown to lose power when used for non-metric data \cite{anovaforlikert}.
+Next, we analyzed the Likert data associated with the preferences of each condition group.
 We used the non-parametric Kruskal-Wallis test for statistical analysis due to the ordinal nature of the data \cite{KruskalWallis}.
 The Kruskal-Wallis test resulted in a p-value of 0.033, indicating a statistically significant difference between at least two priming groups at the 5\% level.
 In order to detect which of the two priming groups differ, we used the Dunn's test with Bonferroni correction \cite{Dunn}.
-Dunn's test is a non-parametric pairwise comparison test that controls for the Type 1 error that can occur when multiple comparisons are made simultaneously.
-Dunn's test offers multiple corrections to control for Type 1 error, of which the Bonferroni correction is the most conservative.
 The results of the Dunn-Bonferroni test are shown in Table \ref{tab:dunnstest} and show statistically significant ($p=0.015$) differences between safe and unsafe priming groups at the 5\% level.
 Cliff's delta (d = 0.31) between unsafe vs safe priming shows that participants primed with unsafe priming were influenced toward more safe responses at a higher rate than participants primed with safe priming with a small effect size \cite{cliff}.
 Participants in the no priming group did not exhibit statistically significant differences in their responses compared to either the unsafe or safe priming groups, as shown in Table \ref{tab:dunnstest}.
 These results suggest that human preferences are influenced by their beliefs about agent capabilities.
 To mitigate this bias, practitioners should actively attempt to strengthen agent-labeler agreement during data collection.